 The Yatta South Womens Group is located in an rural area between Machakos and Kitui, approximately three hours drive from the centre of Nairobi.
-This rural area struggles to survive on cash crops, a stiff challenge given the dry and arid climate that has recently been experienced in the region.
+This rural area struggles to survive on cash crops, a stiff challenge given the dry and arid climate that often experienced in the region.

 |Weavers at Katangi Office|

 The Co-operative has its own office and stock room located in Katangi.
 Here the stock is collected and accounts and administration for the groups are co-ordinated.
 Communication with the outside world is via mobile phone.
-Access to e-mail involves an hour long journey to Machakos by Mattatu bus, a risky expeirence at the best of times for staff.
+Access to e-mail involves an hour long journey to Machakos by Matatu bus, a risky experience at the best of times for staff.

 Groups are widespread in the area; the longest distance from the office to a group is 15kms, the equivalent of a days journey to deliver baskets.